vic-ma/howtodismantle.github.io/_posts/2024-09-07-The-Great-Data-Tango-Mastering-PowerBI-and-Peakboard-Integration-with-Filter.md

 ![image](/assets/2024-09-07/020.png)

-## Understanding filters
+## Filters

 The filters are actually an array of filters wrapped in brackets.
-Here is the main form of the JSON that can be used within the filter property of the PBI control:
+Here is the basic form of JSON that can be used in the filter property of the PBI control:

 {% highlight json %}
 [